Undergraduate study in International Relations

 - regional studies

 Find out more about taking International Relations as part of an undergraduate degree at St Andrews.

 The School provides extra-curricular opportunities including internships in School research centres and outreach programmes in the local community.
 Prizes are awarded to students for essays at various stages in their academic careers.

-Students offered admission to study IR as a single or joint subject have guaranteed access to the first year modules in International Relations.
+Students offered admission to study international relations as a single or joint subject have guaranteed access to the first-year modules in international relations.

 Additionally, some first-year students in the Faculties of Arts and Divinity who meet the entry requirements will be able to access first-year modules as a third subject, but that access will be limited and is not guaranteed.
 More information is communicated to students during advising.